WasheeWashee/azure-database-migration538/README.md

 8. [Milestone 7](#milestone7)

 ### Introduction <a name="introduction"></a>
 The purpose of the Azure Database Migration Project is to gain experience with designing and implementing a cloud-based database system using Microsoft Azure.
 This will involve the initial set up of the "Adventure Works" database in a provisioned Azure Virtual Machine, before migrating it into Azure's cloud system.
 Following this, we will ensure the security of the uploaded database through data backups/restores, and create a development environment where we can test and experiment.
 The resilience of the environment would then be tested by simulating a disaster, and attempting to recover the "lost" data.
 We then established a backup copy of the database in a secondary region, adding an extra layer of data protection and availability.
 Finally, we managed user access by integrating Microsft Entra Directory to the SQL Database setup, creating a user, assigning it the DB Reader role, and verifying that it had the expected permissions.
+By doing all of this, we hope to have created a

 ### Milestone 1: Set up the Environment <a name="milestone1"></a>